rails/rails/guides/source/asset_pipeline.md

 Possible options for JavaScript compression are `:closure`, `:uglifier` and `:yui`.
 These require the use of the `closure-compiler`, `uglifier` or `yui-compressor` gems, respectively.

 The default Gemfile includes [uglifier](https://github.com/lautis/uglifier).
-This gem wraps [UglifierJS](https://github.com/mishoo/UglifyJS) (written for NodeJS) in Ruby.
-It compresses your code by removing white space.
-It also includes other optimizations such as changing your `if` and `else` statements to ternary operators where possible.
+This gem wraps [UglifyJS](https://github.com/mishoo/UglifyJS) (written for NodeJS) in Ruby.
+It compresses your code by removing white space and comments, shortening local variable names, and performing other micro-optimizations such as changing `if` and `else` statements to ternary operators where possible.

 The following line invokes `uglifier` for JavaScript compression.